Containers

 Tip

-These instructions assume you have a Singularity image uploaded to ARCHER2 that includes MPI provided by MPICH with the OFI interface.
-See the sections above for how to create such images.
+These instructions assume you have built a Singularity container image file on ARCHER2 that includes MPI provided by MPICH with the OFI interface.
+See the sections above for how to build such container images.

-Once you have uploaded your Singularity image that includes MPICH built with OFI to ARCHER2 then you can use it to run parallel jobs in a similar way to non-Singularity jobs.
-The example job submission script below uses the image we built above with MPICH and the OSU benchmarks to run the Allreduce benchmark on two nodes where all 128 cores on each node are used for MPI processes (so, 256 MPI processes in total).
+Once you have built your Singularity container image file that includes MPICH built with OFI for ARCHER2, you can use it to run parallel jobs in a similar way to non-Singularity jobs.
+The example job submission script below uses the container image file we built above with MPICH and the OSU benchmarks to run the Allreduce benchmark on two nodes where all 128 cores on each node are used for MPI processes (so, 256 MPI processes in total).

 #!/bin/bash